11. Matrices and Other Arraysļ

 ## [3,] FALSE FALSE TRUE TRUE

 Such logical matrices can be used to index other matrices of the same size.
-This always yields a (flat) vector in return.
+This kind of indexing always gives rise to a (flat) vector:

 A[A>7]